-Internal Capital Adequacy Assessment Process ("ICAAP")-The Company's own assessment of the levels of capital that it needs to hold through an examination of its risk profile from regulatory and economic capital viewpoints.
+Internal Capital Adequacy Assessment Process ("ICAAP")-The Company's own assessment of the levels of capital that it needs to hold through an examination of its risk profile from regulatory and economic capital viewpoints and related processes.

 Internal Models Method ("IMM")-One of three approaches defined by Basel III to determine exposure values for counterparty credit risk.